THE MINORITY SMALL BUSINESS LAUNCH CENTER

 HIGH SCHOOL YOUTH ENTREPRENEURSHIP TRAINING PROGRAMS

-VSU will provide summer youth entrepreneurship training for minority high school students with match funds provided by the Thurgood Marshall College Fund and partner with Girls for a Change for our "CEO to Be" Summer Youth entrepreneurship immersion camp where urban youth get hands on experiential learning in entrepreneurship for one week.
+We provide youth entrepreneurship training for minority middle and high school students and our summer "CEO To Be" summer entrepreneurship immersion camp where urban youth get hands on experiential learning in entrepreneurship for one week with match funds and in-kind donations provided by our regional and national partners.

 MEMBERSHIPS TO REGIONAL CHAMBERS OF COMMERCE AND ENTREPRENEUR PEER MENTORSHIP

-Our program works with regional trade associations and chambers of commerce, including the Metropolitan Business League (MBL), the Central Virginia African American Chamber and the Hispanic Chamber of Commerce to provide reduced-fee memberships to our program participants for two years.
+Our program works with regional trade associations and chambers of commerce, including the Metropolitan Business League (MBL), the Central Virginia African American Chamber and the Hispanic Chamber of Commerce to provide reduced-fee memberships to our program participants.

 PITCH COMPETITIONS TO GIVE ENTREPRENEURS THE CHANCE TO WIN SEED AND EXPANSION CAPITAL